+One-on-one virtual care or group sessions are a hot trend.
 This was conceived primarily as a video consultation software with extra features like online appointment bookings and on-call payments.
 The system had to be compatible with both desktop/laptop computers and mobile devices - as long as there was a camera.

 It was important to have the most reliable, secure, and clear video for this app.
 So we’ve decided to use WebRTC-based Video Conferencing Service for Telehealth.
 This standard is used by companies like Google, Mozilla, Microsoft and Apple.
 It is also compatible with both mobile devices and web browsers and has a relatively simple API that helped us save our customer’s money.